 - Project dependencies stall

-Automated time tracking for remote employees ensures synchronized timestamps and real-time updates.
+Automated time tracking for remote employees ensures coordinated timestamps and real-time updates.

 3. Inconsistent Work Hour Comparisons

-Comparing productivity across regions is impossible without structured data.
-Advanced remote time tracking software enables:
+Comparing performance across regions is impossible without structured data.
+Advanced remote time tracking software solves remote workforce productivity tracking issues with:

 - Regional performance analysis